The course requirements are outlined on the following page: Program Info

 The project option may involve a large programming or hardware development effort, which is usually done over two semesters, and includes the requirements and certification specifications and a user handbook.
 Alternatively, the project option may involve producing a research paper, which is to be submitted for publication with the student and advisor as co-authors.

 The format and content of the project report or paper are not controlled by University regulations but should follow the format of a thesis as described above.
 Students choosing the project option should develop a project proposal in conjunction with their major advisor that outlines the topics, scope, and objectives of the proposed project.
 The project topic will normally be in a common interest area to both the student and major advisor.
 The project proposal should be discussed with and approved by the student's M.S.
 Advisory Committee before the student begins the work associated with the project.
 A signed copy of the proposal must be placed in the student's permanent file.
-The Computer Science Department should receive a copy of the project report for the departmental library.
-Additional copies are required for the project advisor and other members of the M.S.
-Advisory Committee.

 Final Oral Examination (Defense)